VigneshN1997/VigneshN1997.github.io/_pages/learnings.md

 author_profile: true
 ---

+# 08/05/21
+* Learnt about different approaches of database storage.

+# 07/05/21
+* Solved few linked list problems and revised SQL.

+# 06/05/21
+* Started reading papers on data systems for ML.
+Really big field to be explored!!

+# 05/05/21
+* Learnt about the overflow problem in binary search.
+* Solved a problem on first occurrence of a number (repeated) using binary search.
+* Hash tables are really useful in some settings!!

 # 04/05/21
 * Solved some problems on arrays.
 Always try the easiest solution first and then try to optimize it.